ashleysally00/-module-2-js-final-project-ashley-rice/devlog.md

 **12:00PM-1:40PM,**

-The car div needs to be moving based on + adding player’s typing speed to starting speed
+The car div needs to be moving based on + adding player’s typing speed to starting speed.

-Need to add in function to calculate player’s typing speed:
-Player’s typing speed is words per minute:
+Need to add in a function to calculate player’s typing speed: player’s typing speed is words per minute:
 Need to calculate the number of words:

 Need to calculate number of characters in the quote:
-Need to not count spaces
+Need to not count spaces.

 Here is what I did: